TaviotBaptiste/Python-Solar-System/README.md

 # Systeme-solaire-Python
-Licence DIM - EVAL - Système solaire
+Licence DIM - EVAL - Solar System

+You can total use this code !